 However, it is very important to keep a healthy balance, as too much exercise reduces Testosterone.
 This is often seen in long-distance runners who are believed to have lower Testosterone levels due to inadequate energy and improper nutrition.

 The research is clear that long-term chronic stress can lead to negative effects on both our psychological and physical health.
 When we experience stress, we release a hormone called cortisol.
 Elevated cortisol levels can negatively impact Testosterone levels and cause irregular changes, particularly in males.

 If you are experiencing ongoing stress, there are several techniques that you can incorporate to help you to relax including:

 - Spending quality time with friends and family

 - Scheduling tasks so you do not feel overwhelmed

 - Focus on activities that you can control

 Speak to a Professional

-If you are concerned that you may be experiencing low levels of Testosterone, it is important to consult with your physician.
-For more information about our Testosterone deficiency treatments, please feel free to contact us and book an appointment with The Hormone Clinic today.
+If you are concerned that you may be experiencing low levels of Testosterone, consult with your physician.
+For more information about our Testosterone deficiency treatments contact us and book an appointment with The Hormone Clinic today.